jes0411/BetterJoy/README.md

  - instantly connect and disconnect
  - other minor improvements

-I only tested the changes with the pro controller as I don't have the other controllers to test.
+I only tested the changes with the official pro controller and joycons as I don't have the other controllers to test.

 #### Description